OS: Android 11 with One UI 3

 Samsung made a big song and dance about this decision being environmentally friendly; of course, it saves Samsung money too.
 Ultimately, I feel this is the right move, whatever the motivation.
 Helping cut down on electronic waste is worth the extra expense and minor inconvenience it might cause some S21 buyers who aren’t flush with phone chargers.

-Samsung Galaxy S21 review: One UI 3 and software
+Samsung Galaxy S21 review: Software and One UI

 While I’ve used Samsung phones for years, I’m not the biggest fan of the user interface it drops on Android.
 But with the introduction of One UI in 2018, I’ve been slowly warming to Galaxy series take on Google’s mobile operating system.
-One UI 3 featured on the Galaxy S21 (and now older Samsung models that have upgraded to Android 11) builds upon this goodwill.
+The version of One UI 3 that debuted with the Galaxy S21 built upon this goodwill.

 The interface is more elegant, complete with a redesigned Quick Panel and a notifications screen that feels less cluttered.
 I especially appreciate the redesigned lock screen widgets as well as the ability to place widgets on the screen and adjust their transparency.